h-yzeng/Retro-Minigames/README.md

 ## Features:
 - **User Authentication**: Users can register, log in, and have their personal data stored securely with hashed passwords.
-- **High Scores & Stats**: Each player’s high scores and game statistics (games played, wins) are tracked and displayed in their profile.
+- **Detailed Game Statistics**: Each player’s high scores and detailed game statistics are tracked and displayed in their profile:
+  - **Snake**: High score, total apples eaten, games played.
+  - **Pong**: Total points, games played, games won.
+  - **Tic-Tac-Toe**: Games played, games won, games drawn.
 - **Responsive UI**: Easy-to-use graphical user interface (GUI) built with **Swing**.

+## Recent Updates:
+- Added **detailed game statistics**: tracks draws in Tic-Tac-Toe, total points in Pong, and more.
+- **Sound system integration**: added sound effects for key game events such as scoring, winning, and hitting paddles.
+- Added **replay dialogs** for each game that allow players to easily restart or exit after finishing a game.
+- Updated `UserProfileScreen` to display detailed game statistics.
+- Improved **backend data flow** for user and game management.

 ## Getting Started

 ### Prerequisites:
 - **Java JDK 8** or higher
-- **Eclipse IDE** or any Java-supporting IDE
+- **Eclipse IDE**, **IntelliJ IDEA**, or any Java-supporting IDE
 - **Git** for version control
 - **MySQL** or any other relational database for data storage